KhronosGroup/glTF-Blender-IO/docs/blender_docs/io_gltf2.rst

 Blue (``B``) channel, and roughness to be encoded in the Green (``G``) channel of the same image.
-If images are connected to the Blender node in a manner that does not follow this convention, this addon may attempt to adapt the image to the correct form during export, costing some performance.
+If images are connected to the Blender node in a manner that does not follow this convention, this addon may attempt to adapt the image to the correct form during export, increasing export time.

 In the Blender node graph, it is recommended to use a "Separate RGB" node to separate the channels from an "Image Texture" node, and connect the